marklogic-community/corb2/README.md

 ### JavaScript Modules
 JavaScript modules are supported with Marklogic 8 and can be used in place of an xquery module.
 However, if returning multiple values (ex: URIS-MODULE), values must be returned as ValueIterator.
 MarkLogic JavaScript API has helper functions to convert Arrays into ValueIterator (xdmp.arrayValues()) and inserting values into another ValueIterator (fn.insertBefore()).

-JavaScritp module must have .sjs file extension when deployed to Modules database.
+JavaScript module must have .sjs file extension when deployed to Modules database.
 However, adhoc JavaScript modules support both .sjs or .js file extensions.

 For example, a simple URIS-MODULE may look like this